Travis Henry: Professional career

-2001 NFL Draft
+2001 NFL draft

-Henry was drafted in the second round with the 58th overall pick in the 2001 NFL Draft by the Buffalo Bills.
-He scored a 9 on the Wonderlic Cognitive Ability Test.
+Henry was drafted in the second round with the 58th overall pick in the 2001 NFL draft by the Buffalo Bills.

 Buffalo Bills

 With the Buffalo Bills, Henry became the fourth-leading rusher in franchise history, with 3,849 yards and 27 touchdowns with a 4.0 yards per carry average.

 2001 season

 Henry made his professional debut in Week 1 against the New Orleans Saints.
 He started the game and had 22 carries for 58 rushing yards in the 24–6 loss.
 In the following game, a 42–26 loss to the Indianapolis Colts, he scored his first professional touchdown on a four-yard rush.
 In Week 4, against the New York Jets, he had 19 carries for 113 rushing yards in the 42–36 loss.
 In Week 13, against the Carolina Panthers, he had 157 scrimmage yards in the 25–24 victory.
 He finished his rookie season with 213 carries for 729 rushing yards and four rushing touchdowns to go along with 22 receptions for 179 receiving yards in 13 games.
 He finished fourth among rookies in rushing yards.